Get The Top News In Search

 Conclusion: Identifying Abnormalities

 The patent also provides details on how to download interaction and user session data can be used to identify Spammers.
 These details also help determine Apps that might not be legitimate.
 This is the kind of user data that might be reviewed when an App is selected and downloaded:

 The application management server may, for example, obtain, collect, or receive data relating to user search queries made through the market search box;

 links clicked on the market pages;

 and/or the download event application user (bought) downloaded, installed.

-The patent tells us that information is also collected when users go through a discovery phrase and find an application, and that they are watching carefully for unusual activity:
+The patent tells us that information is also collected when users go through a discovery phase and find an application, and that they are watching carefully for unusual activity:

 For each application downloaded, the application management server may identify the reason why the application is downloaded and may generate a set of user session related metrics corresponding to that download.
-The application data analyzer may then determine the percentage across the overall user population to identify abnormality.
-Example of session metrics may pertain to such things as number of queries the user issued during a particular sessions (and/or total query in particular period–e.g., per day); percentage of application downloaded from search; percentage application downloaded from browsing and clickthrough; percentage application downloaded from direct inbound traffic; average session duration; and/or delay from search to download.
-Accordingly, obtaining user session related metrics for the overall user population may allow for determining applicable expected session related criteria (e.g., threshold(s)), which would in turn be used (e.g., comparison) in determining where session metrics corresponding to particular user’s application(s) fall (i.e., in comparison to the overall user population), and thus allow for classification of the user.
+The application data analyzer may then determine the percentage across the overall user population to identify an abnormality.
+Example of session metrics may pertain to such things as several queries the user issued during a particular session (and/or total query in the particular period–e.g., per day); the percentage of application downloaded from search; percentage application downloaded from browsing and clickthrough; percentage application downloaded from direct inbound traffic; average session duration; and/or delay from search to download.
+Accordingly, obtaining user session related metrics for the overall user population may allow for determining applicable expected session related criteria (e.g., threshold(s)), which would, in turn, be used (e.g., comparison) in determining where session metrics corresponding to particular user’s application(s) fall (i.e., in comparison to the overall user population), and thus allow for classification of the user.